tdwg/website/content/pages/community/esp/chrono/index.md

   * Florida Museum of Natural History, Biodiversity Informatics
   * Florida Museum of Natural History, Florida Archaeology and Bioarchaeology

-* This Task Group was created to do the followup work necessary to make the already developed material into a ratified TDWG standard, the process and standards for which did not exist when the work on the ChronometricAge extension began.
+* This Task Group was created to do the followup work necessary to make the already developed material into a ratified TDWG standard, the process and standards for which did not exist when the work on the Chronometric Age extension began.

 # Summary